 Amy Smith, Jacob’s mother, said her son has talked a lot about conservation and what everyone can do to help the giraffe population.

-Jordan Park, the owner of Animal Adventure Park, has promised more live cams.
+Jordan Patch, the owner of Animal Adventure Park, has promised more live cams.
 Hopefully, those too would serve as an inspiration to many children.

 — POPEYE (@Popeyejaversa) May 1, 2017